Wastegate: Internal

-An internal wastegate is a built-in bypass valve and passage within the turbocharger housing which allows excess exhaust pressure to bypass the turbine into the downstream exhaust.
-Control of the internal wastegate valve by a pressure signal from the intake manifold is identical to that of an external wastegate.
-Advantages include simpler and more compact installation, with no external wastegate piping.
+An internal wastegate is built into the turbocharger housing, and uses a bypass valve/flapper which allows excess exhaust pressure to bypass the turbine directly into the downstream exhaust.
+The internal wastegate valve may be pneumatically controlled, however car manufacturers have generally switched to electronically controlled wastegate actuators.

+Advantages of an internal wastegate include simpler and more compact installation, with no external piping needed.
 Additionally, all waste exhaust gases are automatically routed back into the catalytic converter and exhaust system.
-Many OEM turbochargers are of this type.
-Disadvantages in comparison to an external wastegate include a limited ability to bleed off exhaust pressure due to the relatively small diameter of the internal bypass valve, and less efficient performance under boost conditions.
+Many OEM turbochargers are internal wastegates.
+Disadvantages in comparison to an external wastegate include a limited ability to bleed off exhaust pressure due to the relatively small diameter of the internal bypass valve, and exhaust turbulance.
+These issues can cause boost creep.

-Atmospheric/individuales wastegates

-A "divorced" wastegate dumps the gases directly into the atmosphere, instead of returning them with the rest of an engine's exhaust.
-This is done to prevent turbulence to the exhaust flow and reduce total back pressure in the exhaust system.
-A individuales wastegate dumper pipe is commonly referred to as a screamer pipe due to the unmuffled waste exhaust gases and the associated loud noises they produce.

 Control

 Manual

 The simplest control for a wastegate is a mechanical linkage that allows the operator to directly control the wastegate valve position.
-This manual control is used in some turbo-charged light aircraft.
+Manual control is used in some turbo-charged light aircraft.

 Pneumatic

-The simplest closed-loop control for a wastegate is to supply boost pressure directly from the charge air side to the wastegate actuator.
-A small hose can connect from the turbocharger compressor outlet, charge pipes, or intake manifold to the nipple on the wastegate actuator.
+The simplest control for a wastegate is to supply a control signal via boost pressure directly from the charged (pressurized) air section of engine intake to the wastegate actuator.
+This is typically done using a small hose connected to pressurized sections of the intake.
 The wastegate will open further as the boost pressure pushes against the force of the spring in the wastegate actuator until equilibrium is obtained.
 More intelligent control can be added by integrating an electronic boost controller.

-Standard wastegates have one port for attaching the boost control line from the charge air supply line or boost control solenoid.
-Recent advances in internal wastegate actuators bring dual port control.

-A dual port wastegate adds a second port on the opposite side of the actuator.
-Air pressure allowed to enter this second port aids the spring to push harder in the direction of closing the wastegate.
-This is exactly the opposite of the first port.
-The ability to help the wastegate remain closed as boost pressure builds can be increased.
-This also adds further complexity to boost control, requiring more control ports on the solenoid or possibly a complete second boost control system with its own separate solenoid.
+A wastegate may have a single or dual port, with a dual port wastegate adding a second port on the opposite side of the actuator.
+Air pressure allowed to enter this second port aids the spring to push keep the wastegate closed as boost pressure builds.
 Use of the second port is not necessary.
-Secondary ports, unlike primary ports, cannot be simply attached to a boost control line and require electronic or manual control to be useful.
+Secondary ports, unlike primary ports, typically requires a multi-port (3-way or 4-way) solenoid valve or dual-solenoid setup to correctly balance the pressure differential across the internal diaphragm.
 CO_{2} can also be used to apply pressure to the second port, to control boost on a much finer level.